pulumi/pulumi-vsphere/docs/_index.md

 {{< /chooser >}}

-Refer to the provider documentation for information on all of the resources and data sources supported by this provider.
+Refer to the provider documentation for information on all of the resources and functions supported by this provider.
 Each includes a detailed description of the purpose and how to use it.
 ## Configuration Reference